getfem/getfem/doc/sphinx/source/userdoc/convect.rst

 on the time intervall :math:`[0, dt]`.

 The method used is of Galerkin-Characteristic kind.
 It is a very simple version which is inconditionnally stable but rather dissipative.
-See the book of Zienkiewicz and Taylor "The finite element method" 5th edition volume 3 :
-Fluids Dynamics, section 2.6 and also the Freefem++ documentation on convect command.
+See [ZI-TA1989]_ and also the Freefem++ documentation on convect command.

 The defined method works only if ``mf`` is a pure Lagrange finite element method